kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 <summary style='margin-left:0in;color#088A85'>Details</summary>
 <ul>
 <li>
 My research proposed a new refactoring to create a centralized variant of distributed apps to facilitate re-engineering of distributed apps/cloud services.
-My idea solved none-trivial tasks for evolving distributed apps: localizing bugs, optimizing distribution granularity, and replicating a subset of distributed apps into different machines for enabling edge-based/centralized computing. (related to Serverless computing).
+My idea solved non-trivial tasks for evolving distributed apps: efficiently localizing bugs, optimizing distribution granularity, and replicating a subset of distributed apps into different machines for enabling edge-based/centralized computing. (related to Serverless computing).
 My approach improves software engineering’s latest ideas such as declarative program analysis with z3 engine, fuzzing/checkpointing web execution, and replication in distributed systems.
 My dissertation idea was published in ​theWebConf 2020 and awarded as the Best paper in ICWE 2021.
 And two of other papers were nominated for the best paper awards.
 </li>
 <li>
 <a href="https://vtechworks.lib.vt.edu/handle/10919/103391">Dissertation</a>